sampersand/mviz/README.md

 hello^Dworld, how are you? ??M-^_M-^QM-^M
 ```
  -->
-In addition, `p` by default adds a "standout marker" to escaped characters (by default, it inverts the foreground and background colours), so they're more easily distinguished at a glance.
+In addition, `mviz` by default adds a "standout marker" to escaped characters (by default, it inverts the foreground and background colours), so they're more easily distinguished at a glance.

 # How it works
-The way `p` works at a high-level is pretty easy: Every character in an input is checked against the list of patterns, and the first one that matches is used.
+The way `mviz` works at a high-level is pretty easy: Every character in an input is checked against the list of patterns, and the first one that matches is used.
 If no patterns match, the character is checked against the "default pattern," and if that doesn't match, the character is printed verbatim.

-To simplify the most common use-case of `p`, where only the "escaping mechanism" (called an "Action"; see below) is changed, a lot of short-hand flags (such as `-x`, `-d`, etc.) are provided to just change the default action.
+To simplify the most common use-case of `mviz`, where only the "escaping mechanism" (called an "Action"; see below) is changed, a lot of short-hand flags (such as `-x`, `-d`, etc.) are provided to just change the default action.

-`p` is broken into three configurable parts: The encoding of the input data, the "patterns" to match against the input data, and the action to take when a pattern matches.
+`mviz` is broken into three configurable parts: The encoding of the input data, the "patterns" to match against the input data, and the action to take when a pattern matches.
 They're described in more details below:

 ## Encodings
 The encoding (which can be specified via `--encoding`, and are case-insensitive) is used to determine which input bytes are valid, and which are invalid.